 From the Portal menu, select Settings, and then Wire Configuration.

-Enter the OID details for
+Enter the OID details of

-portal1 under Oracle Internet Directory (OID) section.
+portal1 under Oracle Internet Directory (OID) section in the Portal Wire Configuration page:

 Re-register the Oracle HTTP Server for portal2, by invoking